andyatkinson/andyatkinson.github.io/_posts/2023-10-31-PostgreSQL-IO-Visibility-wehack-pg_stat_io.md

 This is a small 2GB development database with around 20k rows in the largest table.

-Although the results aren't posted here, below I'll analyze the results I'm seeing, and note some details in the view, that have been discussed in this post:
+Although the results aren't posted here, I'll analyze some view results that were discussed in this post:

 - `bulkread` and `bulkwrite` are zero, which makes sense
 - `context` value of `normal` shows 993 read operations, and no write operations, which makes sense.
 The simulation script is running queries.